 SPORTS INJURY CLINIC | SOLIHULL | EDGBASTON BIRMINGHAM

-At Dynamic Osteopaths our Specialist Registered Osteopaths provide excellent services in sports injury treatment and management within Solihull and Birmingham.
-Here our Osteopaths are highly experienced exercise professionals that understand the causes of sports injuries and how to manage them via addressin a multitude of related sports biomechanics.
+At Dynamic Osteopaths our Specialist Registered Osteopaths provide excellent services in sports injury treatment and management within Solihull and Edgbaston Birmingham.
+Here our Osteopaths are highly experienced exercise professionals that understand the causes of sports injuries and how to manage them via addressing a multitude of related sports biomechanics.

 Our specialists here at Dynamic Osteopaths in Solihull often see sports injuries that can be seen as either being acute or overuse injuries depending on the mechanical presentation and onset of symptoms.
 We see and treat a wide range of acute or chronic injuries that can be a result of trauma, equipment relation, or intrinsic factors such as ligaments, muscles, tendons, bursa or nerves.
 Injuries can also often include bone trauma, articular cartilage damage, joint pain, ligaments tears, muscular strains, contusions, cramps, tendon strains, bursa, and nerve injuries.

 Overuse injuries that are seen at the at Dynamic Osteopaths often result from a sudden increase in training intensity, poor-fitting equipment, biomechanical alterations, muscle imbalances or leg length discrepancies.
 Injuries may include conditions like - Achilles tendonitis, plantar fasciitis, shin splints, tennis elbow, bone stress fractures, patella tendonitis, shoulder (rotator cuff) tendonitis, articular cartilage damage, muscle tears, bursitis, and back pain.